Frequently Asked Questions for Future Students

 Q: What is it like to live on campus at RMC?

 A: Rocky Mountain College Residence Life offers students much more than a place to sleep.
 Students living on campus will enjoy community living and create lasting relationships.
-The Housing and Residence Life staff in each hall strives to create dynamic and educational environments for students to enhance their classroom experience.
+The Residence Life staff in each hall strives to create dynamic and educational environments for students to enhance their classroom experience.
 The four residence halls around campus work to meet the needs of students with a variety of academic backgrounds and class standings.
 We encourage all students to be part of our on-campus family.

 Q: Am I required to live on campus?